 It seems silly but many people lock in on a carat weight of stone before considering what it will look like on their or their partner's hand!
 A single carat stone may look gigantic on a smaller hand, or maybe not large enough on others.
 Keep in mind every gemstone has a different specific gravity, so a one carat diamond may appear smaller than a one carat garnet, and larger than a one carat sapphire.
 I advise you not to take this number to heart – and we will find a stone together that is the best fit for your hand, your budget, and your personality!

 Email firstname.lastname@example.org with your name and address to receive a complimentary ring sizer by mail.

 It should slide with slight difficulty over the knuckle, but should not squeeze the fleshy part of your finger.
 You should be able to comfortably bend your finger.
 I strongly suggest you have your finger sized twice – once with our at-home sizer and once by paying a visit to your local jeweler, and then split the difference.
 We want your finished ring to fit securely and comfortably!

 What should I prepare before a ring consultation?

 People come to me in various stages of the process - you may be just starting your search and have a ton of questions, or you may have honed in on a stone and style you like already and just want to discuss the design process - it's all gravy!
 If nothing else I do suggest that you consider the color you like and the frequency with which you plan to wear the ring, and we will tease the rest out in our session.
 Feel free to bring your partner, best friend, whoever!
 I look forward to talking with you and crafting your unique forever piece.

 I hope this has helped you in your search!
-Click here to be taken to the contact page, email your question directly to firstname.lastname@example.org or schedule a free 30-minute Custom Consultation during open office hours.
+Click here to learn more about how we design your custom piece together, or schedule a free 30-minute Custom Consultation during open office hours.